-Formatting hard disk will erase data as well, do remember to back up your hard drive data if it's concerned.
+Formatting hard disk will erase data as well, do remember to back up your hard drive data if it's concerned (See what to backup before formatting PC).
 Otherwise, you can directly perform DVR data recovery.

 If you don't want to download any software, you can format a DVR hard drive with Disk Management.
 It is a Windows built-in tool that enables you to create, delete, extend, shrink, and format partitions.
 Here are the steps to format DVR with Disk Management.

 Step 1.
 Right-click on the Windows icon and select "Disk Management".